Ar141204/AI-Meeting-Notes-Summarizer/README.md

 The application will be available at `http://localhost:3000`

+---

-## API Endpoints
+## 🌐 API Endpoints

 ### POST `/api/generate-summary`
-Generates AI summary from transcript text or uploaded file.
+Generate AI summary from transcript text or uploaded file.

 **Request:**
 - `transcriptText` (string): Direct text input